Luca Petrungaro

-Luca Petrungaro (born 30 January 2000) is an Italian footballer who plays as a forward for club Potenza.
+Luca Petrungaro (born 30 January 2000) is an Italian professional footballer who plays as a forward for club Potenza.

 Career

 Early career

 In February 2017, reported interest was shown in Petrungaro by Manchester City and Red Bull Salzburg, although a move never materialized.
 In September 2018, Petrungaro moved to Torino's youth system after falling out of favor in Rome.

 AlbinoLeffe

-Prior to the 2019–20 season, Petrungaro moved to Serie C club AlbinoLeffe, with Torino incorporating a buy back clause into the contract.
+Prior to the 2019–20 season, Petrungaro moved to Serie C club AlbinoLeffe, with Torino incorporating a buy-back clause into the contract.
 He made his league debut for the club on 29 September 2019, coming on as a 77th-minute substitute for Francesco Gelli in a 1–0 away defeat to Novara.